IRS Issues New Q&As on Section 6056 Reporting

 The IRS recently released new Questions and Answers on Section 6056 reporting using Form 1094-C and Form 1095-C. The updated Q&As clarify existing requirements under Section 6056, and provide additional guidance on specific aspects of reporting that had not been addressed previously.

-The employer shared responsibility rules impose penalties on ALEs that do not offer questionaffordable, minimum value coverage to their full-time employees and dependents.
+The employer shared responsibility rules impose penalties on ALEs that do not offer affordable, minimum value coverage to their full-time employees and dependents.
 The ACA’s employer penalty provisions apply to many ALEs, effective January 1, 2015.

 Under Section 6056, each ALE must generally file a separate Form 1095-C for each of its full-time employees and a transmittal on Form 1094-C for all of the returns filed for a given calendar year with the IRS.
 These forms must be filed regardless of whether the ALE offers coverage, or whether the employee enrolls in any coverage offered.